Live-Charts/Live-Charts/.github/ISSUE_TEMPLATE.md

+Instructions: replace text surrounded by '*' with your case, please delete this line.

 #### How to reproduce?

 *Explain how we can get this issue, if you created a repo with the issue, please add the link, blank if you are submitting a suggestion or improvement*